Monique Roffey: Conjuring the Spirit of the Caribbean

 - Castle View Studio

 Pay what you can to watch online.
-Available live, then on-demand until 13:15 on Friday 20 August.
+Available any time.

 This is a live event, with an author Q&A. After the event, Monique Roffey will be doing a virtual book signing via Zoom.
 Buy her book in our online Festival Bookshop and select 'Meet The Author' to book your place.